Behkar/amethyst_kiss_theme/README.md

 <img alt="overview" src="https://raw.githubusercontent.com/Behkar/amethyst_kiss_theme/master/images/light.gif" />

+## Features

+**Color variations:**

+    Pink: A soft and feminine color that is perfect for creating a relaxing and inviting atmosphere.
+    Purple: A bold and vibrant color that is perfect for creating a stylish and sophisticated atmosphere.

+**Modes:**

+    Light mode: A bright and airy mode that is perfect for daytime use.
+    Dark mode: A sleek and modern mode that is perfect for nighttime use.

 ## Installation via VScode Extensions

 1. Open **Extensions** sidebar panel and click section :  `View --> Extensions`